tessia-project/tessia-baselib/doc/users/live_image.md

 -->
 # Live image to enable HMC netboot

-The HMC in classic mode does not expose the FTP network boot capability through its API so in order to circumvent this limitation we make use of a Linux live image to simulate the functionality.
+For machines in classic mode the HMC does not expose the FTP network boot capability through its API so in order to circumvent this limitation we make use of a Linux live image to simulate the functionality.

+For machines in DPM mode this process is not strictly necessary because the network boot capability is available in the HMC API.
+However, the field length allowed for the kernel command line for the network boot operation is usually not enough (256 characters only), so it's recommended to use this live image also for DPM mode if you want to trigger Linux installations from the network.

-This works by pre-allocating a DASD or FCP disk on each CPC where LPARs are going to be netbooted.
+In classic mode, the process works by pre-allocating a DASD or FCP disk on each CPC where LPARs are going to be network booted.
+In DPM mode, you can use the pre-allocated disk approach or serve the image via an FTP server.

-Here's an overview of the process:
+Here's a step-by-step overview of the process:

-- a target LPAR is IPLed with the pre-allocated disk containing the Linux live image;
+- If in classic mode, a target LPAR is IPLed with the pre-allocated disk containing the Linux live image.
+If in DPM mode, the target partition can also be started directly from the network with the live image being served by an FTP server;
 - once the Linux system is up, the library takes care of bringing up network connectivity via console commands;
 - once network is up, a SSH connection is established;
 - the library downloads via shell commands (i.e. `wget`) the target kernel and initrd files (i.e. kernel/initrd from a distro's installer);